-1 Introduction
+Introduction

 n nature, every microenvironment is provided with the resources necessary for the health care needs of the organisms living in.
 It is a widely accepted fact that the Indian Traditional Knowledge plays a key role in the pluralistic health care system concept.
 People believe that many of the health care questions arising in developing countries can be answered by this pluralistic approach.
 The "One Health Concept" is grabbing attention worldwide where the concept of health care is addressed to all living beings in the environmenthuman beings, animals and plants.
 An embracing approach towards Traditional system of medicine is getting due attention regarding the safety and efficacy of the products used.
 The techniques to learn these noncodified knowledge systems are refined and reoriented.
 One such technique is a Trans-disciplinary approach where the learning starts with an intradisciplinary analysis for understanding all the dimensions of a particular discipline.
 It would always be speculative to trace lines of congruence between kingdoms and species, from the platform of modern medicine.
 On the other hand, there are some systems of medicines where life is always perceived akin.
 Hence, in those systems, health care is pertinent with one another and so is the treatment schedule.
 Most of such systems study the pattern of life in all living beings, then the health status and finally intervene through a more or less analogous treatment method for all living beings.
 There might be difference in dose, administration or combinations based on the species, body weight, digestion pattern or habitat but the family of medicines are mostly the same.
 The thought of one treatment can be further cemented based on the ancient and traditional system of treatment, which is now named as 'Ethnomedicine'.
-Traditional health care practices are in effect from centuries and have been passed down orally through generations ??Martin et al., 2001).
+Traditional health care practices are in effect from centuries and have been passed down orally through generations (Martin et al., 2001).
 Livestock keepers relied on traditional practices even before the Modern medicine broke in.
-The scientific study of people-plant relationship with the usage of plants for health and wellbeing is termed 'Ethno botany' ??
-Mathias, 2004) In cases where all other documented systems of treatment flounder, these non-documented medicines play wonders.
-In certain other cases, a balanced implementation of all the systems work well, which proves that all the systems consider life as a whole for all living beings.
-Though a modern intervention is very much necessary in certain acute and emergency cases, a follow up with any alternative technique can cure the condition to the hilt.
+The scientific study of people-plant relationship with the usage of plants for health and wellbeing is termed 'Ethno botany' (Mathias, 2004).
+The term was firstcoined by the American botanist Dr. John William Harshberger, in 1895, in a lecture at Philadelphiato describe his field of inquiry.
+In his words, Ethnobotany is the study of "plants used by primitive and aboriginal people."
+In 1896, Harshberger published the term and suggested 'Ethnobotany' as a field which can throw some light on the 'cultural position of the tribes who depended on plants for food, shelter and clothing'.